Notre Dame offers three ways to secure a BSN:

 Enter the University in your sophomore year as a nursing major to complete general education requirements, courses in the liberal arts, and all support courses prior to taking junior-level nursing courses.

 To enter the University in your junior year, you must apply for acceptance.
+Male nursing students may also apply to transfer into the entry-level BSN program in the Junior year.

 TRADITIONAL BSN PROGRAM CURRICULUM PLAN